Kuroi042/Cub3D/README.md

 -Clone the repository to your local machine.

--Add MLX library files to the repository.
+-Add MLX library files to the repository [here ](https://github.com/codam-coding-college/MLX42).

 -Compile the C source code using a compatible compiler.